 There's no doubt about it; consumers are avoiding sugar.
-According to Mintel, 87% of shoppers are limiting the amount of sugar in their diet, with disease prevention and weight management as their key reasons for reduction.
+According to Mintel research1, 87% of shoppers are limiting the amount of sugar in their diet, with disease prevention and weight management as their key reasons for reduction.

 As the FDA's updated Nutrition Facts panel makes it onto packaging in 2020, consumers are now more easily able to identify a product's "Added Sugars," and how it fits into their daily consumption as recommended by % Daily Value.

 For these reasons, a growing number of food and beverage brands are leaning on stevia as their source of sweetness.
-According to Mintel's Global New Product Database, there were nearly 10,000 stevia-sweetened product launches between 2018-2019 in North America.
+According to Mintel Global New Products Database (GNPD), 2% of food and drink products launched in North America between 2018-19 contained stevia extract.
 This level of commercial interest has spurred innovation, pushing the envelope of stevia sweeteners past the traditionally used leaf extracted Reb A.

 Further advancement of alternative glycosides has shifted focus to compounds such as Reb D and Reb M. The drawback of such alternative glycosides is that they exist in the leaf at such low concentrations that their isolation can be cost prohibitive.
 Further advancement of alternative glycosides has shifted focus to compounds such as Reb D and Reb M. The drawback of such alternative glycosides is that they exist in the leaf at such low concentrations that their isolation can be cost prohibitive.